-The legend off clause turns the legend off.
-The legend on clause turns the legend on.
-It can be omitted if other legend statements are included.
+The legend off clause turns off the legend.
+The legend on clause turns on the legend.
+You can omit it if other legend statements are included.
 Specifying only legend on generates the default legend.

 The legend includes a single label to the left (which defaults to the aggregation function and variable used in the summary), and two colored labels on the right (with the minimum and maximum summary values).
 To override the label on the left, specify it following the word label.
-To eliminate this label, specify an empty string; that is
+To eliminate this label, specify an empty string as follows: